thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 **NOTE:** These are examples of SQL commands on a single line.
 Each one could have been split up on multiple lines.

 SQL became an official standard in the mid-1980's.
 Since then, it has been revised a few times to include a growing set of features.
-Despite the existence of such standards, most SQL code is not completely portable between different database systems without adjustments.
-Popular open source relational database systems that implement the SQL standard include the following.
+Despite the existence of such standards, most SQL code is not completely portable between different relational database systems without adjustments.
+The following are popular open source relational database systems that implement the SQL standard.

 - MySQL
 - PostgreSQL
 - SQLite

-Popular closed source relational database systems that implement the SQL standard include the following.
+Whereas the following are popular closed source relational database systems that implement the SQL standard.

 - Microsoft Access
 - Microsoft SQL Server